 As I design my new website and tweak add-ons and ideas, one thing I have decided to do is to expand the scope of my writing.

 I’ve always been interested in how human beings interact with each other.
-I’m curious about why people do the things they do,say the things they say, live the way they live, think the way they think and treat others the way they do.
-But most importantly,it is the way we treat ourselves,the decisions we make that impact our lives that peaks my interest most.
+I’m curious about why people do the things they do, say the things they say, live the way they live, think the way they think and treat others the way they do.
+But more importantly, it is the way we treat ourselves, the decisions we make that impact our own lives that intrigues me most.

 I knew that he was the one………..